 Many NSW schools already run the Program and use it to meet an array of school objectives.
 See the list of hundreds of Kitchen Garden Schools across Australia.

-Eco-schools grant program A grants program delivered by the Office of Environment & Heritage for up to $3,500 for schools to provide hands-on environmental education with strong student participation.
 Sustainable Schools grants are available to NSW public schools through the NSW Department of Education .
 You may want to consider the Sustainability Action Process when designing and seeking funding for your sustainability project.